lstama/fjb_bot/README.md

-# FJB Kaskus Bot

-Tested using :
+# Tested with:

-PHP : 5.6.30
+1. PHP : 5.6.30

-Apache : 2.4.25
+2. Apache : 2.4.25

-MySQL : 10.1.21-MariaDB mariadb.org binary distribution
+3. MySQL : 10.1.21-MariaDB mariadb.org binary distribution

-MySQL database structure included as my_database.sql
+MySQL database structure included as my_database.sql on root.

+# What you need to change:

+1. Bot_Account.php at applications/controllers

+2. routes.php at applications/config